 Stick With Your Crohn's Drugs

 Even if your symptoms are gone and you feel great, don't stop taking your prescribed drugs unless your doctor tells you to.
-They may prevent the disease from coming back.

 Your doctor and a diet expert can help you plan meals so you get foods from all the food groups.
 You might also need to take supplements of vitamins B12 and D, iron, or calcium, or a multivitamin.